-All of these avenues to the exploration of religion in public life support and express the Augsburg University commitment to an educational mission that is "guided by the faith and values of the Lutheran Church."
+The above learning outcomes arise from Augsburg's educational mission that is "guided by the faith and values of the Lutheran Church."
 This tradition, at the core of Augsburg's own vocation in higher education, encourages inquiry, welcomes diversity, wrestles with life's complexities, and engages the world while preparing students of all backgrounds and persuasions "...to be informed citizens, thoughtful stewards, critical thinkers, and responsible leaders."

-Mary Lowe (Chair), Lori Brandt Hale, Russell Kleckley, Matthew Maruggi, Jeremy Myers, Philip Quanbeck II, Marty Stortz, Mark Tranvik, and Hans Wiersma
+Lori Brandt Hale (Chair), Russell Kleckley, Mary Lowe, Matthew Maruggi, Jeremy Myers, Philip Quanbeck II, Marty Stortz, Mark Tranvik, and Hans Wiersma